llpeterson/direct/access.md

 Upstream traffic is then time-division multiplexed on the upstream wavelength, with each ONU periodically getting a turn to transmit.
-Because the OLTs are distributed over a fairly wide area (measured in kilometers) and at different distances from the OLT, it is not practical for the them to transmit based on synchronized clocks, as in SONET.
+Because the ONUs are distributed over a fairly wide area (measured in kilometers) and at different distances from the OLT, it is not practical for the them to transmit based on synchronized clocks, as in SONET.
 Instead, the ONT transmits *grants* to the individual ONUs,